reportportal/docs/docs/log-data-in-reportportal/test-framework-integration/Other/index.md

 # Other

-Please find the full list of available integrations with test frameworks in our [GitHub repositories](https://github.com/reportportal).

-If you need further guidelines, you can explore our [Developers guides](/developers-guides).
+ReportPortal is an open-source test automation reporting tool with a public API.

+Some integrations with test frameworks are developed and maintained by the ReportPortal team, while others are created and supported by external contributors.
+If you don’t see your test framework listed in our documentation or repositories, try searching on GitHub.
+Additionally, you can ask within your framework’s community - someone there might be able to guide you on integrating it with ReportPortal.

-What you can do if you can not find your Test Framework?
-You can create custom integrations.
-To get started, please look at our [Implement own Integration](/log-data-in-reportportal/ImplementOwnIntegration) page.
+What can you do if you cannot find your test framework?
+You can create custom integrations!
+To get started, please visit our [Implement own integration page](/log-data-in-reportportal/ImplementOwnIntegration/).

 :::note
 We offer paid support for new or existing integrations.
-If you need more details, please send an email to support@reportportal.io.
+For more details, please [contact us](https://reportportal.io/contact-us/general/).
 :::